ceciliawong15/dsp/03-command_line.md

 What does `ls` do?
 What do `ls -a`, `ls -l`, and `ls -lh` do?
 What combinations of those flags are meaningful?

-> > "ls" displays all of the contents of your current directory.
+> > "ls" displays all of the contents of your current directory. also called short listing.
-    "ls -l" displays all contents in your current directory with more detailed information such as time and date of               creation
+    "ls - a" lists all files in the current directory, INCLUDING hidden files "ls -l" displays all contents in your current directory with more detailed information such as time and date of               creation. also called long listing.
+    "ls -lh" is a long listing, combined with with human readable file sizes.

 ---